 A gritty sensation can be a common symptom of various eye conditions, including poor contact lenses, dry eye syndrome, blepharitis, and sunburned eyes.

-An eye doctor can help determine the underlying cause of your gritty eyes and recommend treatment options, such as specific artificial tears, new contact lenses, dietary changes, punctal plugs, prescription eye drops, laser therapy or other treatment.
+Our eye doctor at Kahala Eye Clinic can help determine the underlying cause of your gritty eyes and recommend treatment options, such as specific artificial tears, new contact lenses, dietary changes, punctal plugs, prescription eye drops, or other advanced treatments.
+There are various ways to treat gritty eyes, and the best treatment depends on the specific underlying cause, so consulting an expert eye doctor is important.

 Dry eye syndrome is the most common cause of gritty eyes, resulting from insufficient tear production or poor tear quality.
 Hormonal changes can contribute to dry eye syndrome, and the condition often occurs when the tear film is disrupted, causing tears to evaporate too quickly and leading to symptoms like dryness, irritation, and a gritty sensation.
+A stable tear film is essential for eye comfort, as it protects the eye's surface and prevents the eyelids from rubbing directly on the cornea.
+When the tear film is disrupted, tears evaporate more quickly, worsening symptoms.
 Not having enough tears can compromise eye health and comfort.
+Some treatments for dry eye syndrome aim to restore natural tear production to help alleviate these symptoms.

 Additional causes include pink eye (conjunctivitis), which is inflammation of the clear tissue (conjunctiva) covering the white part of the eye, often accompanied by redness and involvement of blood vessels.
 Eye infection is another common cause, and corneal abrasion—a superficial injury to the cornea—can result in severe pain, a gritty sensation, and blurred vision.